Fanon Pokedex: Roggenrola

 DietRoggenrola survive mainly on their cores, and as a result do not eat anything.
 Boldore and Gigalith on the other hand drink mineral water and eat ore, similar to the Aron Line's dietary habits, in order to maintain their far more high-maintenance cores.
 In captivity, Boldore and Gigalith can also be fed berries.
 The former can absorb them using their bottommost crystals, whereas the latter can just eat them like most other Pokémon.

 HazardsThough Roggenrola and its evolutions are rather easy-going Pokémon, it would not be a good idea to antagonize them.
-The rocky bodies of the Roggenrola line make most attacks ineffective against them, forcing Trainers to go into prolonged battles with them unless they have Pokemon capable of defeating Roggenrola’s defensive shell.
+The rocky bodies of the Roggenrola line make most attacks ineffective against them, forcing Trainers to go into prolonged battles with them unless they have Pokemon capable of piercing Roggenrola’s defensive shell.
 Roggenrola may be small and slow, but they’re also very powerful for their size.
 If they cannot waddle away from a threat, or harden to the point that it gives up, they will fight against it using bone-breaking headbutts, kicking sand or mud in its eyes, or firing rocks from their ear hole at an assailant’s head and/or chest with deadly precision.
 Boldore and Gigalith can do everything Roggenrola can, but better, and up their arsenal through causing rock slides, blasting out sediment to create sandstorms, firing pointed stone shards at opponents, surrounding opponents with rocks that slice into any allies that come to help, firing beams of light from their crystals, and firing rocks with such accuracy that they can knock flying or floating Pokémon right out of the air.
 As a last resort, they can overclock their cores so that everything around them is caught up in a catastrophic explosion.
 Apart from being temporarily knocked out, they will be left more or less unharmed, unlike their assailants, which may be left in pieces.
 The area around them may also turn into a small crater from the energy exerted in the blast.
 In the case of Gigalith, they can also use their solar radiation blasts or simply crush an enemy under their weight, if they’re close enough.
 Also, their crystals can leave pretty nasty wounds if a Trainer is careless while handling them.
 Luckily, their lack of speed means that simply running away is enough to cause them to leave you alone. [[Trainer's Note: Compared to the rest of their bodies, the soles of a Roggenrola Line member's feet are relatively weaker in terms of defensive strength, though not as bad as Tyranitar.
-The pain from say, a nail being stuck in their feet can cause them to go on wild rampages however.]]
+The pain from say, a nail being stuck in a foot can cause them to go on wild rampages however.]]
 If running is impossible, the regular Rock type weaknesses still apply, and while the rock shells of the Roggenrola Line are superb at resisting physical assaults, it doesn't fare quite as well against special attacks.]]
 On the rare occasion that something breaks through to the core, it is immediately met by the acidic conducting fluid well, as well as mild radiation.
 While short-term exposure is relatively harmless, long-term exposure can lead to health complications later on in life. [[Trainer’s Note: Specialty stores sell lead casing for special cases such as this.
 They allow the Pokemon to rebuild its shell while protecting others from the radiation emanating from the Pokemon.]]

 Courting and ChildrearingThough Roggenrola are capable of breeding shortly before evolution, it is not often seen outside of captivity.
 When female Boldore and Gigalith are ready to mate, they send out low frequency sounds in order to attract suitors.
 Once suitors show up, they examine them for armor thickness and song quality before picking one to mate with.
 Once mating is completed, the parents will use caverns to head over to a birthing cave, such as Wellspring Cave, to lay their eggs.
 The parents will guard them during the week it takes for them to hatch, staying only to teach their children basic sound creation skills before leaving.
 This is more a pathology of wild Roggenrola culture, as captive members of this line have no problems making more lasting bonds with their children, fellow teammates, and Trainers.
 The Roggenrola spend time inside their birth cave until they evolve into Boldore, at which point they travel through caverns back to the cave where they were conceived.